ShaoGroup/Galaxy-biotcm/README.md

 # Galaxy-biotcm
-This repository contains the computational tools of TCM And now the version is written by Ming Bai.
+This repository contains the computational tools of TCM on Galaxy.

+And now the version is written by Ming Bai.